2026 Tennessee House of Representatives election: District 31

 The 31st district is located between East and Middle Tennessee and consists of the entirety of Rhea, Bledsoe, Van Buren, and Sequatchie counties.
 The district includes the cities of Spencer, Spring City, Pikeville, Dayton, and Lone Oak.
-Incumbent Republican Ron Travis has represented the district since 2013.
+Incumbent Republican Ron Travis had represented the district since 2013.
+Travis announced that he will not run for re-election and, instead is running for Rhea County executive.